 WARNINGS AND PRECAUTIONS

-Cardiomyopathy.
-Cardiomyopathy, defined as a decrease in left ventricular ejection fraction (LVEF) ≥10% below baseline can occur with Koselugo.
-Grade 2 LVEF decrease occurred in 17% of evaluable patients of the 134 patients in the NF1 PN pediatric pool.
-Decreased LVEF of ≥20% occurred in 0.7% of patients and resulted in dose interruption and dose reduction.
+Left Ventricular Dysfunction.
+Koselugo can cause cardiomyopathy, defined as a decrease in left ventricular ejection fraction (LVEF) ≥10% below baseline.
+In the pediatric safety pool, Grade 2 LVEF decrease occurred, as well as decreased LVEF of ≥20% resulting in dose interruption and dose reduction.
 The median time to first occurrence of LVEF decrease was approximately 12 months.
+In the adult population, Grade 2 LVEF decrease occurred, with decreased LVEF resulting in dose interruption.
+The median time to first occurrence of LVEF decrease was approximately 4 months.
 Assess ejection fraction by echocardiogram prior to initiating treatment, every 3 months during the first year of treatment, every 6 months thereafter, and as clinically indicated.
 Withhold, reduce dose, or permanently discontinue Koselugo based on severity of adverse reaction.
 In patients who interrupt Koselugo for decreased LVEF, obtain an echocardiogram or a cardiac MRI every 3 to 6 weeks until resolution.
 Upon resolution of decreased LVEF, obtain an echocardiogram or a cardiac MRI every 2 to 3 months.

 Ocular Toxicity.
-Blurred vision, photophobia, cataracts, ocular hypertension, and retinal tear occurred in 13% of the 134 patients in the NF1 PN pediatric pool.
+Koselugo can cause ocular toxicity, including retinal vein occlusion (RVO), retinal pigment epithelial detachment (RPED), and blurred vision.
+In the pediatric safety pool, blurred vision, photophobia, cataracts, ocular hypertension, and retinal tear occurred.
 Blurred vision resulted in dose interruption.
-Retinal pigment epithelial detachment (RPED) occurred in the pediatric population during treatment with single agent Koselugo and resulted in permanent discontinuation.
+RPED occurred in the pediatric population during treatment with Koselugo and resulted in permanent discontinuation.
+In the adult population, blurred vision and vitreous floaters occurred in patients receiving Koselugo.
 Conduct ophthalmic assessments prior to initiating Koselugo, at regular intervals during treatment, and for new or worsening visual changes.
-Permanently discontinue Koselugo in patients with retinal vein occlusion (RVO).
+Permanently discontinue Koselugo in patients with RVO.
 Withhold Koselugo in patients with RPED, conduct ophthalmic assessments every 3 weeks until resolution, and resume Koselugo at a reduced dose.

 Gastrointestinal Toxicity.
-Gastrointestinal toxicities, including diarrhea and Grade 3 diarrhea, vomiting, nausea and stomatitis occurred in 59% of the 134 patients in the NF1 PN pediatric pool.
-Diarrhea resulting in permanent discontinuation and dose interruption occurred.
-The median time to first onset of diarrhea was approximately 2 months and the median duration was 5 days.
+Koselugo can cause gastrointestinal toxicities, including diarrhea and colitis.
+In the pediatric safety pool (N=134), diarrhea occurred in 59% of patients, in addition to diarrhea resulting in permanent discontinuation and dose interruption.
+In the adult population (N=71), diarrhea occurred in 42% of patients who received Koselugo, in addition to diarrhea resulting in dose interruption.
+The median time to first onset of diarrhea was approximately 2 months in the pediatric safety pool and 1 month in the adult population.
 Advise patients to start an anti-diarrheal agent (eg, loperamide) and to increase fluid intake immediately after the first episode of diarrhea.
 Withhold, reduce dose, or permanently discontinue Koselugo based on severity of adverse reaction.

 Skin Toxicity.
-Rash occurred in 68% of 134 pediatric patients in the NF1 pediatric pool.
+Koselugo can cause severe rashes, including dermatitis acneiform.
+In the pediatric safety pool (N=134), rash occurred in 68% of patients.
 The most frequent rashes included dermatitis acneiform (47%) and maculopapular rash (31%).
-Pruritus (30%), alopecia (26%), and eczema (24%) occurred.
-Grade 3 rash occurred, in addition to rash resulting in dose interruption and dose reduction.
+Pruritus, alopecia, and eczema occurred.
+In the adult population (N=71), rash occurred in 85% of patients who received Koselugo.
+The most frequent rash included dermatitis acneiform (66%).
+Alopecia and pruritus occurred in patients who received Koselugo.
+Grade 3 rash and rash resulting in dose interruption and dose reduction occurred in both the pediatric safety pool and the adult population.
+Permanent discontinuation also occurred in the adult population.
 Monitor for severe skin rashes.
 Withhold, reduce dose, or permanently discontinue Koselugo based on severity of adverse reaction.

 Increased Creatine Phosphokinase (CPK).
-Increased CPK, including Grade 3 or 4, occurred in 55% of the 134 patients in the NF1 PN pediatric pool and resulted in dose interruption and dose reduction in 4% of patients.
-Increased CPK concurrent with myalgia occurred, including one patient who permanently discontinued Koselugo for myalgia.
+Koselugo can cause increased CPK, myalgia, and rhabdomyolysis.
+In the pediatric safety pool (N=134), increased CPK, based on laboratory data, occurred in 73% of patients, including Grade 3 or 4.
+In the adult population (N=71), increased CPK, based on laboratory data, occurred in 70% of patients who received Koselugo, including Grade 3 or 4.
+Increased CPK resulted in dose interruption and dose reduction in both the pediatric safety pool and adult population.
+Increased CPK concurrent with myalgia occurred in both populations, including one patient who permanently discontinued Koselugo for myalgia in the pediatric safety pool.
 Obtain serum CPK prior to initiating Koselugo, periodically during treatment, and as clinically indicated.
 If increased CPK occurs, evaluate for rhabdomyolysis or other causes.
 Withhold, reduce dose, or permanently discontinue Koselugo based on severity of adverse reaction.

 Embryo-Fetal Toxicity.
-Based on findings from animal studies, Koselugo can cause fetal harm when administered during pregnancy.
+Koselugo can cause fetal harm when administered during pregnancy.
 In animal studies, administration of selumetinib to mice during organogenesis caused reduced fetal weight, adverse structural defects, and effects on embryo-fetal survival at approximate exposures >5 times the human exposure at the clinical dose of 25 mg/m2 twice daily.
-Advise patients of reproductive potential of the potential risk to a fetus and to use effective contraception during treatment with Koselugo and for 1 week after the last dose.
+Advise pregnant women of the potential risk to a fetus.
+Advise females of reproductive potential and males with female partners of reproductive potential to use effective contraception during treatment with Koselugo and for 1 week after the last dose.

 DRUG INTERACTIONS